Tailslide/ha_light_sensor/README.md

   - Home Assistant will continue to show the last known state until a successful update
   - WiFi issues won't affect the device's ability to monitor the trap - all states are preserved
 - If you encounter build issues with macros in common.h, ensure there are no trailing backslashes at the end of lines
+- If you see duplicate MQTT messages in the logs (e.g., "MQTT Connected" appearing twice), update to the latest version which fixes an issue with duplicate event handler registration in mqtt_manager.c

 ## License